 7. In accordance with the Rules of Procedure of the Assembly,3 the principals of the Court and representatives of the Presidency, the Office of the Prosecutor ("the OTP") and the Registry were invited to participate in the meetings of the Committee.
 In addition, the facilitator for the budget, Ambassador Jens-Otto Horslund (Denmark); the focal point on budget management oversight, Ambassador Eduardo Rodríguez (Bolivia); and the Chair of the Working Group on the review of judges' remuneration, Ambassador Fernando Bucheli (Ecuador) updated the Committee.
 Furthermore, the Chair of the Board of the Trust Fund for Victims ("the TFV"), Mr. Motoo Noguchi, addressed the Committee.
-The Committee also had an exchange with the President of the Court Staff Union Council.
-The Committee accepted the request by the Coalition for the International Criminal Court ("the Court") to make a statement.
+The Committee also had an exchange with the President of the International Criminal Court ("the Court") to make a statement.
 The Committee expressed its appreciation to all observers who participated in its thirty-first session.